Well-being

 • Autonomy is the ability to choose and direct your thoughts and behaviors.

-These four key components are the most important parts of believing in yourself.
-Regardless of if you struggle with just one of them or all of them you can improve them and believe in yourself more.
+These four key components are the most critical parts of believing in yourself.
+Regardless of whether you struggle with just one or all of them, you can improve them and believe in yourself more.
 When you understand where you struggle, it is easier to begin shifting your beliefs and points of view about yourself.

 Ask yourself these questions to determine where you’re getting in the way of your believing in yourself:

 • Self-confidence: Do I feel that my skills and abilities are effective?
 Do I generally feel good about my personal qualities?
-Do I perceive my judgment and decision-making are supportive of where I want to be in life?
+Do I perceive my judgment and decision-making as supportive of where I want to be?

 • Self-trust: Can I rely on myself?
 Can I trust that I’ll do what I say I’ll do?

-• Autonomy: Do I feel free to do what I want to do in life?
+• Autonomy: Do I feel free to do what I want in life?
 Do I believe that I have what it takes to reach my dreams?

 Top 2 Strategies to Believe in Yourself